 Also, while the TR-7 had good phase noise for its time, the K3 is much better.
 And of course the K3 does have lots of useful bells and whistles and a well-thought-out user interface so that the plethora of features doesn't tend to get in the way of efficient operating.

-The K3 has the best dynamic range of any receiver ever tested by Sherwood Engineering as posted on their web site.
+At the time of its introduction, the K3 had the best dynamic range of any receiver ever tested by Sherwood Engineering as posted on their web site.
 The rig also got a glowing review in QST.
+As of late 2021, the K3 is no longer available, having been replaced by the K4.

 K3 options spreadsheet